ravikduvvuri/FashionImagesClassification/README.md

 ## 4. Data Preparation

 ### 4.1 Data cleanup
-  Based on data analyis, I did the following:
+  Based on data analysis, I did the following:

     4.1.1 Data seems clean, so no extensive pre-processing was done